dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --chart                                                        Renders a chart for multi-value results.
   --chart-type [bar (default) | hex]                             Type of chart to render.
 Values are 'bar' (default) or 'hex' --chart-scale [off (default)| auto]                            Scale for chart.
 Values are 'off' (default) or 'auto'.
 When scale is off, the min value starts at 0.
+  --script [name]                                                Execute a named script available in the configuration files.
+Can be used multiple times.

   These options are specific to a Job service named [JOB]